Strikeeaglechase/VTOLVR_SimpleModLoader/README.md

 ## Installation

-Simply download the latest release from the [releases page](https://github.com/Strikeeaglechase/VTOLVR_SimpleModLoader/releases) and run the installer.
+Simply download the latest release from the [releases page](https://github.com/Strikeeaglechase/VTOLVR_SimpleModLoader/releases) and run the instal_RUN_ME.bat file.
 After installing you will need to restart steam, and then will see a "VTOL VR (Modded)" game in your library.
-If the installer fails to run or instantly closes, you may need to install [.NET 5.0](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-5.0.17-windows-x64-installer) manually.

 ## Installing Mods